 Continuous availability is a necessity for mission-critical business applications in a global world.
-It’s also a key component of the xDTM standard.
-Zero maintenance downtime means that DocuSign is always available, regardless of the time-of-year, day-of-week, time zone or country.
+DocuSign delivers 99.99% platform availability, regardless of the time of year, day of the week, time zone or country.

 Designed from the ground up for continuous availability

-DocuSign’s Carrier Grade System Architecture, a first in SaaS, eliminates maintenance downtime, and ensures the highest level of performance resiliency and data integrity.
+Our technology architecture has enabled us to deliver over 99.99% platform availability to our customers and users worldwide over the past 24 months.
 This is accomplished through a combination of advanced high availability architecture, native DocuSign engineering, and both specialized and commodity hardware and software components.

-At its core, our Carrier Grade Architecture is powered by real-time data synchronization across three geographically disparate active sites.
+At its core, our technology architecture is powered by real-time data synchronization across three geographically disparate active sites.
 This architecture allows entire sites to be taken offline for maintenance without impacting live customer transactions and allows the overall system to survive full site outages.
-As an added benefit, multiple active sites also allow for load balancing to withstand usage spikes generated by customers without sacrificing performance.
+As an added benefit, multiple active sites also allow for load balancing to withstand usage spikes generated by customers, without sacrificing performance.

 Decoupled documents and transaction data